Sucharitha-R/evaluating_gnn_subnet/README.md

-## Evaluating Explainability of Graph Neural Networks for Disease Subnetwork Detection
+## Evaluating the Explainability of Graph Neural Networks for Disease Subnetwork Detection

 This study was carried out as a final thesis project for the Bachelor Computer Science and Engineering, TU Delft.

-The paper can be found at: (Link TBD) <TBD>.
+The full paper is available [here](http://resolver.tudelft.nl/uuid:6b1f4281-3b9f-44b1-8cf0-61d0a4706635).

 This repository extends GNN-SubNet [1] and adds four explainability evaluation metrics:
 - RDT-fidelity (faithfulness)